thinkaliker/thinkaliker.com/_posts/2016-05-28-car-wishlist.md

 ## Projector Headlights

 Speaking of lighting, why not use projector type headlights for everything?
 I'm actually considering retrofitting my current headlights as a fun summer project, but I don't really see the disadvantage, especially when done correctly.
+Better night visibility, cleaner light output.
 But, this is a wishlist.

 ## Self-Driving?